by Todd Walker

 Prepper Envy Cure #6:

 Fail forward.
 No regrets.
 I regret way too much.
+Not what I don’t have so much, but what didn’t do.

 When I was five, I wanted to grow up to be the guy that rode on the back of the trash truck.
 It looked fun at the time.
 I don’t regret following that childhood dream.
 I do regret wasting so much money, time, and energy on stuff that really doesn’t matter in the big scheme of life.
 I envy those with no regrets.
 See how it’s a vicious cycle.